Brad Brownell

-Bradley Robert Brownell (born November 15, 1968) is an American college basketball coach and most recently the previous head basketball coach at Clemson University.
+Bradley Robert Brownell (born November 15, 1968) is an American college basketball coach at Clemson University.
 Prior to coming to Clemson, he held the same position at Wright State and UNC Wilmington.
-He has most recently coached his 13th season at Clemson, losing in the first round of the NIT tournament to Morehead State.

 Early life

-Born in Evansville, Indiana, Brownell played high school basketball at William Henry Harrison High School with current Indiana Pacers assistant of player development and Indiana University player Calbert Cheaney.
+Born in Evansville, Indiana, Brownell played high school basketball at William Henry Harrison High School with former Indiana University player and current Director of Player Development Calbert Cheaney.
 Brownell graduated from DePauw University in 1991, where he was a member of the basketball team and the Sigma Chi fraternity.
+His junior year, Brownell helped lead the Tigers to the NCAA Division III National Championship game, where he missed a shot to win the title.
 He immediately went into coaching after graduating.
-His junior year, Brownell helped lead the Tigers to the NCAA Division III National Championship, where he missed a shot to win the game.
 He spent one season as an assistant to Jim Crews at the University of Evansville, then spent the next two seasons as an assistant on his former coach Royce Waltman's staff at the University of Indianapolis while earning his master's degree.